 The Benefits of Breastfeeding: Is Breast Really Best?

 "Oh my, you just HAVE to breastfeed!
 How dare you consider giving your new baby formula!
-If you don't to nurse, you will never bond with your baby."
+If you don't nurse, you will never bond with your baby."

 Does any of this sound familiar?
 I heard that and much more when I was pregnant with my first child.
-It's some pretty heady stuff for a first time mum.
+It's some pretty heady stuff for a first-time mum.
 And it wasn't just my friends, it seemed as if everyone I came in contact with had to - unprompted of course - implore me to breastfeed my yet-to-be-born child.

 Who are these people?
 Did I even ask their opinion?
 The thing that I found interesting was I was told I "had to" without an explanation of why.
 Why was nursing the most important thing in the whole wide world according to everyone and their mother?

 I did a little research.
-It turns out all these advice-giving people were actually well meaning enlightened individuals.
+It turns out all these advice-giving people were actually well-meaning, enlightened individuals.
 Breastfeeding is one of the best things you can do for your child.

 And it's not just the babies who benefit from nursing.
 Breastfeeding is good for the mums too.
 Mothers that breastfeed have a reduced risk of breast, ovarian, cervical, and endometrial cancers.
-Nursing also gives you a little “mommy high.”
+Nursing also gives you a little 'mummy high'.
 When you nurse your body provides hormones that have an endorphin effect giving you a relaxed feeling; it's really quite blissful.